 Any Medical Marijuana patient in Delaware should know that:

-- Your patient status allows you to get a 3 ounce supply of marijuana over a 14-day period.
+- Your patient status allows you to get a 3-ounce supply of marijuana over 14 days.
 There is no legal reason for you to possess any marijuana beyond that explicitly set limit.

-- Growing your own marijuana plants is STRICTLY forbidden as per Delaware medical marijuana laws.
-Any and all medical cannabis you intend to use needs to be purchased from a state-approved dispensary.
+- Growing your marijuana plants is STRICTLY forbidden as per Delaware medical marijuana laws.
+Any medical cannabis you intend to use needs to be purchased from a state-approved dispensary.

 - Regarding legal MMJ purchasing practices in Delaware – licensed DE dispensaries (also known as Compassion Centers) should be the only establishment where any cannabis-related transactions occur.
 Personal sales are prohibited by the court of law and you should NOT engage with them in any way, shape, or form.

-- Marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is NOT necessary for any type of medical marijuana treatment.
-Therefore, you should avoid possessing any such item or use it in order to create your own medication.
+- Marijuana paraphernalia (such as bongs, tobacco blunts, and rolling paper) is NOT necessary for any type of medical marijuana treatment.
+Therefore, you should avoid possessing any such item or using it to create your medication.

 You can find a comprehensive list of marijuana-related penalties and regulations on our dedicated Delaware Marijuana Laws page.